 - exercising for at least 30 minutes daily

-- maintaining a healthy weight and blood pressure
+- maintaining a moderate weight and blood pressure

 - checking your blood sugar levels regularly